 Mistico debuted in CMLL in 2006 with a suitably "mystic" mask, complete with crucifixes.
 The high-flying technico became a top draw for the promotion before joining the United States' WWE in 2011 as Sin Cara, which traslates to "without a face."
 His name and mask were altered due to CMLL's ownership of the character.

-Explore the links on the next page for even more hard-hitting wrestling, sweat and sport action.
+Explore the links below for even more hard-hitting wrestling, sweat and sport action.